nature guard logo

 Implementing habitat modifications can greatly reduce wildlife pests by altering the environment to make it less attractive to these animals.
 When focusing on wildlife habitat and environmental conservation, consider these key points:

-- Remove Food Sources: Clearing away accessible food like garbage or pet food can deter wildlife pests.
+1. Remove Food Sources: Clearing accessible food sources, such as garbage or pet food, can deter wildlife pests.

 Removal of Attractants